Cash or Card? Your 2025 Guide to Managing Money in Southeast Asia

 Need more safety tips?
 Check out my full guide on the Must-Have Safety Items For Solo Female Travelers!

-Cash is King: Handling Money Safely While Exploring Southeast Asia
+Tips Handling Money Safely While Exploring Southeast Asia

 While credit cards are convenient, cash remains king in many parts of Southeast Asia.
 Always have local currency on hand, especially when exploring off-the-beaten-path destinations.
 Here’s how to manage money in Southeast Asia safely: